JayOHx/Jays_Functionality/README.md

   1. Everything is lablled in the config.lua for easy use.
   2. If you have any issues feel free to join my personal discord below.

+# Future
+I plan on removing the dependency for threads in the near future and also either removing or reducing my debut feature as I feel its a bit cluncky and weird.

 # SUPPORT:
   https://discord.gg/rN4nVHArY9